Melissa Boudreault

 This approach begs the question: what should organizations consider to form the best team possible to support agile implementation and transformation?
 Here are five best practices:

-• Be mindful of the gap between business and IT.
-There are a myriad of reasons organizations chose to embrace agile, but one of the most common is bring business and IT together, and aligned toward a common goal.
+There are a myriad of reasons organizations choose to embrace agile, but one of the most common is to bring business and IT together and align them toward a common goal.
 This begins with the teams.
-In order to meet customer expectations both groups need to work together in a highly collaborative and flexible way.
-It is imperative that team members view themselves as part of a whole, and not simply on-loan from either the business ot IT side.
+In order to meet customer expectations, both groups need to work together in a highly collaborative and flexible way.
+It is imperative that team members view themselves as part of a whole and not simply on loan from either the business or IT side.

 1. https://hbr.org/2016/05/embracing-agile